PCigales/GPXTweaker/README.md

  or the IGN API (provided a key and suitable connexion infos are given) sending back a response in x-bil-32 format.

 The drawing from point to point can be done in straight line or following pathes.

+Modifications and insertions of points can be undone/redone either point by point (if a point is selected), or by segment and, if an operation dealing with several points is concerned (such as path following), by batch (if a segment is selected), or on the whole track and by batch (if no element is selected).

 It is possible to assemble a map from tiles in jpeg format thanks to the program jpegtran.